This is a guest post from Joe Baguley, VP and Chief Technology Officer, VMWare EMEIA.

 This of course also means stores can apply this greater understanding to be able to provide an enhanced experience to their customers – typically via an app.

 Sounds simple enough.
 But where does all that data – terabytes of the stuff – go?
 Where is it stored?
 How do you keep it safe and secure?
-And then how do you make good use of it to deliver that enhanced customer experience?
+And then how do you make good use of it to deliver that enhanced customer retail experience?

 An infrastructure issue